SokandeSujal/Experiment-11-Embedded-Feature-Selection-Techniques/README.md

 # Breast Cancer Classification with Embedded Feature Selection

-This repository showcases a machine learning project focused on classifying breast cancer diagnoses using embedded feature selection techniques.
-We utilize Lasso Regression and Random Forest to identify and evaluate important features impacting prediction outcomes while maintaining model interpretability.
+This repository demonstrates a machine learning project that applies embedded feature selection techniques for classifying breast cancer diagnoses using the **Breast Cancer Wisconsin dataset**.
+We explore how embedded methods can identify and evaluate important features during model training, improving model performance and interpretability.

 ## Objective

-The goal is to demonstrate how embedded methods can effectively identify and evaluate significant features during model training on the **Breast Cancer Wisconsin dataset** for binary classification.
+The goal is to showcase the effectiveness of embedded feature selection methods, specifically **Lasso Regression** and **Random Forest**, for selecting relevant features while building a classification model.
+We evaluate the impact of these selected features on model performance and compare them to other ensemble methods, such as **Bagging**, **Boosting**, and **Stacking**.

 ## 1. Dataset Overview

-- **Dataset**: Breast Cancer Wisconsin
+- **Dataset**: Breast Cancer Wisconsin (from the UCI Machine Learning Repository)
 - **Number of Features**: 30
 - **Type of Features**: Continuous
 - **Target Variable**: Diagnosis (malignant or benign)
+- **Objective**: Identify important features for improving prediction accuracy, while maintaining model interpretability.

-### Loading the Dataset
+### Loading and Overview of the Dataset

 ```python
 import pandas as pd